EdgeCaseBerg/green-serv/README.md

         */
         #define DATABASE_LOGGING 1

+        /* Define the boot logging if you want to see that the socket
+        * and binding creation process was succesful (recommended set to 1) */
+        #define BOOT_LOGGING 1

         /*This is a global variable declaration.
          *The main driving file will define this variable.
 Calling *parties may use this variable as a read-only variable.